AdindaRahajengSilviaPranesti/Sleep-Deprived-Student-Team/README.md

 #### Task
 Using multiple linear regression, try to find the best regression model that is suitable to represent the case:

----helping the doctors to create specific treatment strategies to manage Parkinson's disease and its associated symptoms properly
+-helping the doctors to create specific treatment strategies to manage Parkinson's disease and its associated symptoms properly
----
+-
 It means you are asked to create a model that can anticipate the "wearing-off" of anti-Parkinson Disease medication.

 ---